composer22/clidemo/README.md

 Server options:
-    -N, --name NAME                  NAME of the server -p, --port PORT                  PORT to listen on (default: 49152) -n, --connections MAX            MAX server connections allowed (default: 1000) -W, --workers MAX                MAX running workers allowed (default: 1000) -X, --procs MAX                  MAX processor cores to use from the machine
+    -N, --name NAME                  NAME of the server -h, --hostname HOSTNAME          HOSTNAME of the server (default: localhost) -p, --port PORT                  PORT to listen on (default: 49152) -L, --profiler_port PORT         PORT the profiler is listening on (default: (default: <= 0 is off)
+    -n, --connections MAX            MAX server connections allowed (default: 1000) -W, --workers MAX                MAX running workers allowed (default: 1000) -X, --procs MAX                  MAX processor cores to use from the machine